markhobson/contacts/README.md

-contacts
+Contacts
 ========

-An example well-architectured web application.
+An example web application using a modern Java stack.